 Exness allows you to execute a minimum trade of 0.01 Lot.
 This may vary depending on the account you open.
 Exness allows you to execute a maximum trade of 200 Lot.
 As Exness offer ECN and STP execution, you can expect very tight spreads with more transparency over the price you’re paying to execute your trades.

 As a market maker, Exness may have lower entry requirements compared to an ECN broker who benefits from a higher volume of trades and typically has larger capital and minimum trade requirements.
 Market makers typically have a lower minimum deposit, smaller minimum trade requirements and no commission on trades.

 As with most brokers, margin requirements do vary depending on the trader, accounts and instruments.
 You can see the latest margin requirements on their website.

-Finally, we’ve listed some of the popular funding methods that Exness offers its traders on the right.
+Finally, we’ve listed some of the popular funding methods that Exness offers its traders below.

 Exness support a wide range of languages including English, Russian, Chinese, Urdu, Malay, Indonesian, Hindi, Arabic, Bengali, Farsi, Tamil, Vietnamese, Thai, Korean, and Spanish.

 Exness has a BrokerNotes double AA support rating because Exness offer over three languages email and phone support.

 As Exness is regulated by CySEC, CRFIN, BaFin, AFM, Banque de France, CNMV, CONSOB, FI, KNF , every new client must pass a few basic compliance checks to ensure that you understand the risks of trading and are allowed to trade.
 When you open an account, you’ll likely be asked for the following, so it’s good to have these handy:

 You’ll also need to answer a few basic compliance questions to confirm how much trading experience you have, so it’s best to put aside at least 10 minutes or so to complete the account opening process.